damian-romero/damian-romero.github.io/_pages/mcec_proiject.md

 It is a first-of-its-kind project given its wide scope (several disciplines and academic levels) and the sociolinguistic information collected (L1, L2, linguistic experiences, heritage languages, and more).

 I initiated the MCEC as my Ph.D. dissertation project and, since then, it has grown in orders of magnitude.
-I am currently leading a team of six graduate students from three different departments.
+I am currently co-leading a team of seven graduate students (including myself) from three different departments.

 ### Expected outcomes and impacts